JamesGiller/april_tag/README.md

 uint32 	id
 uint32 	hamming_distance
 float64 distance
-float64 x
-float64 y
-float64 z
-float64 yaw
-float64 pitch
-float64 roll
+geometry_msgs/PoseStamped stamped
 ```

-distance,x,y,z are in cms. z is depth away from camera. x is horizontal with camera right as positive.
+where hamming\_distance indicates difference between the observed tag and the identified tag, and distance is depth away from camera. x is horizontal with camera right as positive.

 Depends on: libeigen3-dev

--- palash
+-- James Giller